-13. VICTIMISATION OR RETALIATION
+19. VICTIMISATION / RETALIATION

 It is unlawful to victimise or retaliate against an individual in exercising their right to make a complaint or participating in a complaint.
-The law prohibits victimisation/retaliation (taking negative action against or treating someone negatively in a way that impacts the terms and conditions of employment) of anyone making a complaint, considering making a complaint or conducting or participating in an investigation into a complaint.
-The complainant and witnesses will not be retaliated against, vilified, defamed or suffer any negative employment consequences for cooperating in an investigation.
+The law prohibits victimisation/retaliation of anyone making a complaint, considering making a complaint or conducting or participating in an investigation into a complaint.
+Victims and witnesses will not be retaliated against, vilified, defamed or suffer any negative employment consequences for cooperating in an investigation.